DevMystical/AutoDankMemer/README.md

 - Automatically deposits into the bank.
 - Detects if you are robbed and uses a padlock.
 - Buys more padlocks if you go under 3 remaining.
+- Uses Bank Notes if you find them while fishing, hunting, or posting memes.

 ### Backend